Hausdorff Reductions and the Exponential Hierarchies: Preliminaries

 \subsection{The Polynomial and the (Weak) Exponential Hierarchies}

-The Polynomial and the (Weak) Exponential Hierarchies are two well known complexity hierarchies that we will simultaneously introduce below, so that their similarities can easily be spotted.
-We start with the hierarchy ``main levels'', and only after we look at the ``intermediate levels''.
-The definitions below will be the base for our generalized definitions introduced in \cref{sec_def_generalized_exp_hierarchy}.
+The Polynomial and the (Weak) Exponential Hierarchies are two well known complexity hierarchies.
+Below, we simultaneously introduce them, so to highlight their similarities.
+We start by defining the hierarchy ``main levels'', and afterwards their ``intermediate levels''.
+We will generalize these definitions in \zcref{sec_def_iterated_exp_hierarchy}.